Creating Your First Projection

 Enter Debts

 On the Debts page, you can add various debts.
-Indicate the Balance owing as of the start of the year, the Interest RateRepayment Options, the Monthly amount, whether the interest is tax-deductible or not, and whether this debt is linked to a Real Asset in your projections.
-If linked, and the Real Asset is sold during the projections, any remaining debt at that time will be automatically paid off in the projections.
+Indicate the Balance owing as of the start of the year, the Interest RateRepayment Options, the Monthly amount, whether the interest is tax-deductible, and whether this debt is linked to a Real Asset in your projections.
+If linked, and the Real Asset is sold during the projections, any remaining debt at that time will be automatically paid off.

 8